tg1702/Battle-of-the-Algorithms-I/README.md

 ## Getting Started
 ### Documentation Review
 Before diving into the code, it's crucial to familiarize yourself with the tournament's rules and game design.
 The [Competition Brief](docs/competition_brief.md) outlines the objectives, rules, and guidelines for participation.
-When you're ready to implement your AI, refer to the [Controller API Documentation](docs/controller_api.md) for details on how to create your snake's controller.
+When you're ready to implement your AI, refer to the [Controller API Documentation](docs/controller_api.md) and [Algorithm Guidelines](docs/algorithm_guidelines.md) for details on how to create your snake's controller and general algorithm guidelines.

 ### Installation
 1. Clone the Repository